joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/03/28/us/baltimore-key-bridge-collapse/the-ship-that-crashed-had-been-cited-for-faulty-gauges-but-those-gauges-were-changed-an-inspection-official-said

 **4 Presidents, 2 Events and a Preview of Campaign Clashes to Come**\
-`President Biden is raising $25 million at a Radio City Music Hall event, adding to his huge cash edge, after Donald Trump pushed his law-and-order message at a wake for a police officer killed on duty.`\
+`President Biden raised $25 million at a Radio City Music Hall event, adding to his huge cash edge, after Donald Trump pushed his law-and-order message at a wake for a police officer killed on duty.`\
 https://nytimes.com/2024/03/28/us/politics/biden-clinton-obama-trump-nyc.html

 **Saudi Arabia, Lagging on Women’s Rights, Is to Lead U.N.
 Women’s Forum**\